 The diagnosis of mastitis and a breast abscess can usually be made based on a physical exam.

-Breast Infection Home Remedies
+Mastitis Home Remedies

 After you see a doctor, try the following to help your breast infection heal.

 - Pain medication.
 Take acetaminophen or ibuprofen for pain.
 These drugs are safe while breastfeeding and will not harm your baby.
 Your doctor may prescribe a prescription-strength pain reliever if your pain is severe and not relieved with over-the-counter medication.

 - Don't overfeed.
 You can still breastfeed, but don't nurse more often than usual to relieve the pressure in your breast.
 If you feed your baby or pump too much, it could stimulate more milk production and make mastitis worse.